Same-sex marriage in Baja California Sur: Legislative action

-The law grants married same-sex couples the same rights, benefits and responsibilities as married opposite-sex couples, including property rights, inheritance rights, hospital visitation rights, the right to make emergency medical decisions for a partner, protection from domestic violence, etc., but with the exception of adoption rights.
-In June 2022, Deputy María Guadalupe Moreno Higuera (MORENA) introduced legislation to Congress to permit married same-sex couples to petition to adopt.
-The bill will be discussed in the next legislative session of Congress, which began on 1 September 2022.
+The law granted married same-sex couples the same rights, benefits and responsibilities as married opposite-sex couples, including property rights, inheritance rights, hospital visitation rights, the right to make emergency medical decisions for a partner, protection from domestic violence, etc., but with the exception of adoption rights.

+In June 2022, Deputy María Guadalupe Moreno Higuera introduced legislation to Congress to permit married same-sex couples to petition to adopt.
+The bill was passed by the state congress in November 2022, but was vetoed by the governor in March 2024.

+In May 2023, the Baja California Sur Congress approved a citizen-initiated bill expanding the recognition of concubinage to same-sex couples.

 Marriage statistics

 The following table shows the number of same-sex marriages performed in Baja California Sur since 2019 as reported by the National Institute of Statistics and Geography.

 Public opinion

 A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 59% of Baja California Sur residents supported same-sex marriage, while 36% were opposed.

 According to a 2018 survey by the National Institute of Statistics and Geography, 42% of the Baja California Sur public opposed same-sex marriage.